BROADSoftware/HADeploy/docsite/docs/plugins_reference/systemd/systemd_units.md

 A systemd.service unit file will provide all information to handle operation of a service life cycle, such as start, stop, restart on failure, reload, etc..
 Full documentation can be found [here](https://www.freedesktop.org/software/systemd/man/systemd.service.html#)

-HADeploy will place the provided unit file in the `/usr/lib/systemd/system` folder and trigger appropriate opeation to make systemd aware of this newly created (or modified) file.
+HADeploy will place the provided unit file in the `/usr/lib/systemd/system` folder and trigger appropriate operation to make systemd aware of this newly created (or modified) file.

 ### Unit file example